Authors: Philip J. Carter

 The ubiquity of complex numbers throughout fundamental physics has never been satisfactorily explained.
 Moreover, the mathematical primacy of complex and imaginary numbers suggests the primacy of complex and imaginary structures in Nature, while further implying the existence of imaginary spatial dimensions preceding real dimensions.
-On this basis a consistent cosmological framework is erected, guided by a direct reading of the empirical and theoretical evidence, embracing essential principles of quantum theory, special relativity, and string/M theory.
+On this basis a consistent cosmological framework is erected, guided by a direct reading of the empirical and theoretical evidence, embracing essential principles of quantum theory, relativity theory, and string/M-theory.

 Add your own feedback and questions here:

 You are equally welcome to be positive or negative about any paper but please be polite.
 If you are being critical you must mention at least one specific error, otherwise your comment will be deleted as unhelpful.